 William joined Watsi on December 23rd, 2017.
 22 other people also joined Watsi on that day!
-William's most recent donation supported Lengai, a playful boy from Tanzania, to fund a surgery so he can use his right hand.
+William's most recent donation supported Hai, a hardworking husband and father from Cambodia, for spinal fusion surgery.

 Lengai is a 7-year-old boy and the last born of four children.
 Lengai is a friendly and playful boy who is of age to attend kindergarten.
 He wants to go to school like his siblings, but due to a deformity on his right foot, he is not able to walk the long distance to and from school.
 Lengai's parents work as livestock keepers to make a living for their family.
 Lengai was born with a congenital deformity called syndactyly on his right foot and the fingers of his right hand.
 As a result, he cannot walk without pain, and is not able to move and use his fingers easily.
 Lengai's parents noticed his condition early on in his life, but due to the distance from their village to the nearest clinic, and the high cost of care, they were not able to seek treatment for him.
 Through a mission organization, Lengai was referred to our medical partner's care center, the Plaster House, for treatment.
 Lengai has been scheduled to have surgery on his right fingers so that he can use his hand in carrying out his daily life activities.
 Soon after, he will undergo treatment to correct his right foot.
 Fortunately, our medical partner, African Mission Healthcare Foundation, is helping Lengai receive treatment.
 On May 7th, surgeons at their care center will perform his hand surgery.
 Once recovered, he will be able to use his fingers with ease.
 Now, Lengai needs help to fund this $874 procedure.
 Lengai’s mother shared, "We were unable to seek treatment for our son not because we were okay seeing our son struggling to walk and use his right-hand fingers, but instead because of life's hardships.
 Please help our son."